-Unfortunately, energy comparison isn't possible at the moment, but there are still actions we can take at home to manage our energy consumption.
-We've put together 103 energy-saving tips for your home - until we are able to switch energy suppliers again, these tips can help significantly reduce your household energy usage, in turn saving on your energy bills.
+Energy comparison and switching is beginning to make a comeback, but if switching isn't right for you just yet, there are still actions you can take at home to manage your energy consumption.
+We've put together 104 energy-saving tips for your home - until we are able to easily switch energy suppliers to save again, these tips can help significantly reduce your household energy usage, in turn saving on your energy bills.

 They’re categorised by room as much as possible, so you can easily find the tips that you need the most.
 Some are fairly quick and easy measures to take, while others will constitute a significant investment of money and time which should be offset by the ultimate impact of those measures.

 The living room is one of the rooms we spend the most time in, so there’s a lot we need to be aware of when it comes to limiting our energy usage.

 How often do you have the TV on in the living room?
 With over 22.5 hours of TV watched by the average British household per week in 2020, it can be one of the biggest energy-using appliances in the house.

 1. Think about the size and type of screen you choose when you buy a new TV.
 Although the prevailing trend is obviously to get the biggest screen you can afford, if you’re worried about energy consumption, it’s worth knowing that an energy-efficient 32-inch LCD will tend to use 50% less power than a 42-inch plasma screen TV.
 In general, the smaller your TV, the less it will cost you to run - also look at the type of television and how long it’s been on the market for.

 2. Similarly, buying a new TV should also mean it uses less energy when it’s on standby - in most new TVs, energy usage is typically below one watt.
 Older models being kept on standby may be wasting energy.
 In general, turning off appliances at the plug can save up to £70 per year.